rhelmstedter/Zettelkasten/README.md

 # Zettelkasten

 This is my personal zettelkasten based on the work of [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann).
-It all started after reading Edmun Wenick's post [building a note-taking system with vanilla vim](https://www.edwinwenink.xyz/posts/42-vim_notetaking/).
+It all started after reading Edwin Wenink's post [building a note-taking system with vanilla vim](https://www.edwinwenink.xyz/posts/42-vim_notetaking/).
 All the way towards the end, he mentions that the folder structure soon became too compicated and instead he plans to allow for organic growth zettelkasten style. ~~Hours~~ Days later after going down the multiple ~~layers of hell~~ rabbit holes, I settled using [vimwiki](https://github.com/vimwiki) with the [vim-zettel](https://github.com/michal-h21/vim-zettel) plugin.
 [Zotero](https://www.zotero.org) is my reference manager.
 This set up is nice because with only a little bit of extra work it is fully compatible with [Zettlr](https://www.zettlr.com).
 Now I have the option of a nice GUI, or I can stick to the command line and vim.
-Finally, github acts as my backup.
+Finally, github.com acts as my backup.
 It also gives me access to all of my notes from my phone or a different computer if need be.

 ## Inspiration